l

 Salta: the last genuine town before venturing into the highlands of northern Argentina.
 Sure, there are a couple of historic buildings scattered around the Plaza de 9 de Julio and on a few side streets.
 However, there’s not really much to see.

-The Argis still commemorate their victims of the Falkland War.
+The Argies still commemorate their victims of the Falkland War.
 Still, the city of Salta goes even further by turning it into a significant event including the town’s celebrities, some war veterans, incredible military pomp, and a lot of children aimed to become brave defenders of the nation.

 The impression somehow lingers that they forgot to tell their citizens who triggered the war in 1982.